 Zone 5

 South of Atlantic, west of Elton St. I have rearranged this page and have generally ordered the views from west to east.
-See the dropdown menu for specific streets, the Piels factory, St. John's and St. Michael's.
+See the dropdown menu for specific streets, the Piels factory, the schools and the churches.

 139 Hinsdale Street, 1945